TritonDataCenter/hadoop-manta/docs/blueprints.md

 ### Terraform with Triton

-An example of a production-ready Apache Drill cluster running on [Triton](https://www.joyent.com/triton/compute) using Manta as a backend data store can be found [here](../blueprints/drill/terraform).
+An example of a Apache Drill cluster running on [Triton](https://www.joyent.com/triton/compute) using Manta as a backend data store can be found [here](../blueprints/drill/terraform).